Cartus/AMR-Parser/README.md

 scripts/ALIGN.sh < amr.txt > train.2014
 ```

 We need to get the aligned files for train, dev and test amr files.
 Then we put three aligned files into one folder called jamr_ouput inside the data folder.
 Before runing the hybrid aligner, we also need to specify two directories: **REPO_DIR** and **JAMR_FILE**. **JAMR_FILE** refers to the output of the JAMR aligner.
 Here is train.2014.

-Then we run the bash script to get the transition sequences for training the AMR parser:
+Our hybrid aligner also requires the MGIZA++.
+Download and install MGIZA++ under the data folder.
+The code of unsupervised aligning is adapted from this [repository](https://github.com/melanietosik/string-to-amr-alignment).
+Then you can run the bash script to get the transition sequences for training the AMR parser:

 ```
 ./align.sh